 For instance, if you plan on using them in a mushroom soup recipe over the weekend and it is mid-week, there’s no point in going through the hassle of drying them and throwing them in the freezer.
 You won’t have to deal with a spoiled mushroom if you use them right away.

-For some tips on how to best store your mushrooms, check out my article entitled How to Store Mushrooms Long Term.
+For some tips on how to best store your mushrooms, check out our article entitled How to Store Mushrooms Long Term.

 How long do mushrooms last?
 Here’s what you need to know.

 If you leave freshly harvested fungi or the store-bought varieties, out in the open at room temperature, they’re good for between 12 and 24 hours.
 This isn’t recommended even if you intend to cook them the same day.
 Keep them refrigerated until you’re ready to use them.

 When Canned and Left at Room Temperature

 If unopened, canned mushrooms have a very long shelf-life and can stay fresh for 3 to 5 years.
 However, their shelf-life shortens drastically once you pop the lid.
 Open canned mushrooms left out at room temperature can be rendered unsafe to eat within 12 hours.

 Fungi should be safe to eat if they’re consumed within two weeks of refrigeration – and that’s pushing it if we’re being honest.
 The sweet spot is somewhere between 4 to 7 days, max for whole mushrooms.
 If they are chopped, then you need to use them within two days.

 Opened canned mushrooms will last for approximately four days in the fridge.
 Once the four-day mark reaches, you’ll need to use them or lose them.